 June 8, 2019

 Erectile dysfunction (ED) is a medical term that describes the inability to achieve and/or maintain an erection adequate for sexual function.
-This condition is one of the most common sexual issues for men and it increases with age.
+This condition, sometimes called mental impotence, is one of the most common sexual issues for men and it increases with age.
 It is estimated between 15 to 30 million American men suffer from ED.

 But just because you’re below a certain age doesn’t mean you’re safe.
 According to a study from the Journal of Sexual Medicine, one out of every four erectile dysfunction patients is under 40 years old.
 With increasing ED rates have during the last twenty to thirty years, especially among younger men, erectile dysfunction treatment has become a hot subject.